 The status of the National Library of Finland as the central service unit of the Finnish library network was legally confirmed in August 2006.
 After the change the National Library is serving university and polytechnic libraries as well as special and public libraries.
 The library network has defined the services that have been included in the first stage and the range of services will most probably be expanded in the future.
-Particularly at the beginning of the strategic period, the Library will prioritize the enhancement of services to the libraries and measure their impact.
+The Library will prioritize the enhancement of services to the libraries and measure their impact.
 As the strategic period progresses, the Library will also strive to significantly improve the quality of local services and digitization.